jagadekmeesala/Miracle_DAAPS/README.md

 What am I planning to achieve tomorrow
 - Complete documentation for Data migration to Cloud PoC.
 - Start working on Python script for overall validation.

 Blockers
 - None

+Use Case/Business Knowledge acquired
+- Oracle SQL.
+- SQL Server.
+- SSMA for Oracle.
+- Azure SQL.
+- Documentation

+### Day-4 - May 01st, 2025 - Thursday.
+What did I achieve today
+- Working on individual Python scripts for report generation.
+- Submitted documentation for Azure SQL migration.
+- Worked on migration from Oracle SQL to Azure SQL.

+What am I planning to achieve tomorrow
+- Work on Python script for combined report.
+- Find a way to send report to mail directly.

+Blockers
+- None

+Use Case/Business Knowledge acquired
+- Oracle SQL.
+- SQL Server.
+- SSMA for Oracle.
+- Azure SQL.
+- Documentation

+### Day-5 - May 02nd, 2025 - Friday.
+What did I achieve today
+- Created and analyzed SQL script for analysis of Oracle SQL Server.
+- Worked on Pre-Migration Python Script.
+- Created a sheet for reporting Pre-Migration analysis."

+What am I planning to achieve tomorrow
+- Complete SQL Script for pre-migration.
+- Made requested changed that were suggested after verification."

+Blockers
+- None

+Use Case/Business Knowledge acquired
+- Oracle SQL.
+- SQL Server.
+- SSMA for Oracle.
+- Azure SQL.
+- Documentation

+## Week-24 / 49

+### Day-1 - Apr 28th, 2025 - Monday.
+What did I achieve today

+What am I planning to achieve tomorrow

+Blockers
+- None